Github852/olddocs/app/views/website/markdown/self-hosting/preconfigured-image.md

 2. In the search bar, change the dropdown to search in "Public images".
 Then type `AMI ID : ami-4badcd5d` and hit enter.

-3. You should see the Standard File AMI result in the list.
+3. You should see the Standard Notes AMI result in the list.
 Select the checkbox to the left of it, and press the blue "Launch" button on top.

 4. Choose an Instance Type.
 The minimum you should use is the t2.micro, which has 1 GB memory.
 Anything less and you'll run into problems.